S.C. lawmakers call for impeachment inquiry after comptroller general’s $3.5B error

-The South Carolina Constitution gives the SC House of Representatives the ability to impeach statewide officials for ‘serious crimes or misconduct in office.’
-If the request is approved by two-thirds of the House of Representatives the question of impeachment would head to the South Carolina Senate.
+The South Carolina Constitution gives the House of Representatives the ability to impeach statewide officials for serious crimes or misconduct in office.

 Notice a spelling or grammar error in this article?
 Click or tap here to report it.
 Please include the article's headline.